borishuu/DAI-lab04/README.md

    docker run -d -p 1080:1080 -p 1025:1025 maildev/maildev
    ```

-3. Access the MailDev Web interface at `http://localhost:1080` to view received emails.
+3. Access the MailDev Web interface at [http://localhost:1080](http://localhost:1080) to view received emails.

 ## Configuring and Running Prank Campaign

 To configure and run the prank campaign, follow these steps:

-1. Clone the repository:
+1. Clone the repository somewhere on your disk:

    ```bash
    git clone <repository_url>